p-8s/Airbnb-Analytics/README.md

 # Analytics of Airbnb

-This repository contains our team's data analytics project on Airbnb listings.
+This repository contains our data analytics project on Airbnb listings.

 ## The Problem